Understanding Bounce Rate For SEO

 - Poor quality content will leave visitors feeling uninspired and in search of information elsewhere.

-- Uninteresting call to action (CTAs) may entice visitors to act, but it will be the act of leaving your site – and not hanging around to explore it.
+- Uninteresting Calls to Action (CTAs) may entice visitors to act, but it will be the act of leaving your site – and not hanging around to explore it.

 How does the bounce rate impact SEO?